bmaupin/beyond-earth-eclipse/README.md

 - Tech and wonder quotes are now spoken by sponsors
 - More distinct leader personalities
 - New intro text for all leaders
-- Tech tree affinities have been reverted to base game values
 - Transcendence victory objective popups have been fixed
 - Compatible with base game and Rising Tide